sanidu-123/X-ray-Image-Analysis/README.md

 ### ⚠️ Disclaimer

 This project is for research and academic purposes only.
-It is not intended for clinical diagnosis and must not be used in medical decision-making. models are not included
+It is not intended for clinical diagnosis and must not be used in medical decision-making.
+Models are not included

 ### 👨‍💻 Author
 Sanidu S. Hewage - BSc (Hons) in Data Science – NSBM Green University